-- Touch the settings icon → Select Screens tab screen view. - 11.
-Touch the displayed parameter label located inside of any parameter tile to select ScvO2/SvO2 as a key parameter from the parameter tile configuration menu.
+- Touch the settings icon screen view.

+Select Screens tab Select Screens to select the desired monitoring - 11.
+Touch the displayed parameter label located inside of any parameter tile to select ScvO2/SvO2 as a key parameter from the parameter tile configuration menu. - 12.
+Touch within the ScvO2/SvO2 parameter tile to adjust Alarms / Targets.